Our Threefold Mission

 - Master of Information System Management

-- The school has 136 full-time faculty and 61 adjunct, part-time or visiting faculty.
-More than 90 percent of full-time faculty has PhDs.
+- The school has 137 full-time faculty and approximately 200 adjunct, part-time or visiting faculty, full-time staff and students who teach.
+Ninety percent of full-time faculty have PhDs.

-- Many of the faculty are recognized experts and have served as president or chair of professional organizations such as:
+- Many of the faculty are recognized experts and have served as journal editors or heads of professional

 - Roughly 1,000 alumni actively mentor students each year through the school’s mentor program.

 - More than 500 alumni and friends are involved with the school’s National Advisory Council and program-specific advisory boards.